 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company manages liquidity risk through its working capital and an actively managed operating and capital expenditure budgeting process.
-As at December 31, 2023, the Company was holding cash of \$146.1 million and had access to a \$100.0 million credit facility.
+The Company entered into a \$100.0 million credit facility in the fourth quarter of 2022 and increased the associated borrowing base from \$100.0 million to \$200.0 million in the second quarter of 2024, to add further liquidity.
+As at December 31, 2024, the Company was holding cash of \$142.7 million.

-Credit Facility
+Credit Facilities

 The Company has a senior secured revolving syndicated credit facility with the National Bank of Canada and the Bank of Montreal ("the Lenders").
 The credit facility is comprised of extendible revolving credit facilities consisting of a \$20.0 million operating facility and an \$80.0 million syndicated facility.
+During the second quarter of 2024, the Company increased the total borrowing base to \$200.0 million from \$100.0 million.
+Pursuant to the increase in borrowing base, and so long as no event of default has occurred, the Company may request one or more increases in the commitment amount from the current commitment amount of \$100.0 million to a maximum total commitment amount of \$200.0 million.
+Each increase may not be less than \$1.0 million and the Lenders have no obligation to participate in any requested increase in commitment.

-As at December 31, 2023 and 2022, Headwater had not drawn on the credit facility.
+As at December 31, 2024 and 2023, Headwater had not drawn on the credit facility.

-The credit facility has a revolving period of 364 days, extendible annually at the request of the Company, subject to approval of the Lenders.
-The next scheduled renewal date of the facility is May 30, 2024.
-If the facility is not extended on the renewal date, the amount drawn will automatically convert to a term loan and all outstanding obligations will be repayable one year after the expiry of the revolving period.
+The credit facilities have a revolving period of 364 days, extendible annually at the request of the Company, subject to approval of the Lenders.
+If not extended, the credit facilities will automatically convert to a term loan and all outstanding obligations will be repayable one year after the expiry of the revolving period.
 The borrowing base is subject to semi-annual redeterminations occurring by May 31st and by November 30th of each year.
-The credit facility is secured by a demand debenture in the amount of \$250.0 million.
+The credit facilities are secured by a demand debenture in the amount of \$500 million.
 Repayments of principal are not required until the maturity date, provided that the borrowings do not exceed the authorized borrowing base and the Company is in compliance with all covenants, representations and warranties.